avinashbabudonthu/micro-services/apigee/notes.md

 ## PreFlows
 * Code that executes before anything else
-* can be part of ProxyEndPoint or TargetEndPoint
+* Can be part of ProxyEndPoint or TargetEndPoint
 * Process that executes before ProxyEndPoint or TargetEndPoint is hit

 ## PostFlows